cXp1r/cc-hook/README.md

 # cc-hook

-A CLI tool that installs Claude Code hooks to stream all session events to an HTTP endpoint.
+A CLI tool that installs [Claude Code / Codex] hooks to stream all session events to an HTTP endpoint.

 ## What it does